One stone that’s always on the top of my list is Amethyst. By the way — if you want to check out my Top 10 Must-Have Crystal List, head over here.

 Irradiated quartz is more prone to color fading.
 It doesn’t matter if the irradiation is natural or synthetic.
 (For example, pink quartz.
 Not rose quartz.
 I talked about that in my rose quartz blog post.
 That’s another one that fades really, really quickly).

 The purple color in Amethyst is caused by irradiation, so it’s vulnerable.
-Also, smokey quartz caused by synthetic irradiation is another one that fades really, really, fast, but that’s another topic.
+Also, smokey quartz caused by synthetic irradiation is another crystal that fades really, really, fast… but that’s another topic.

 So, be careful when leaving your crystals out in your garden or your window sill.
-I do know from some students that leave their amethyst out in the garden all the time, have not faded.
+I do know from some students that leave their amethyst out in the garden all the time, it has not faded.
 Again, it depends on that iron ion.